 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waxing Crescent.
-Today we have 10 hours and 10 minutes of sun.
-The solar transit is at 12:40 pm and the length of time the moon will be visible will be 22 hours and 45 minutes.
+The lunar phase is a First Quarter Moon.
+Today we have 11 hours and 20 minutes of sun.
+The solar transit is at 12:33 pm and the length of time the moon will be visible will be 13 hours and 38 minutes.

-The tidal coefficient today is 63 (average).
-At noon the tidal coefficient drops to 60 to end the day with a tidal coefficient of 57.
-The tide heights today are 0.8 m, 0.4 m, 1.0 m and 0.4 m.
+The tidal coefficient today is 48, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 52 to end the day with a tidal coefficient of 57.
+The tide heights today are 0.8 m, 0.7 m, 0.8 m and 0.3 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Portland which is of 1.2 m and a minimum height of 0.1 m.

 Tide timetable for Portland.
 The times are generated in local time in Victoria and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: